 As a separated or divorced individual, it is important that you keep yourself updated with the current state laws or statutes that may affect your rights and obligations.
-Even if you’ve hired the best family law attorney in Waukesha WI, there is still a need to have a working knowledge or basic understanding of the laws concerning divorce and related matters.
+Even if you've hired the best family law attorney, there is still a need to have a working knowledge or basic understanding of the laws concerning divorce and related matters.

-In this article, you will learn about the Consolidated Omnibus Budget Reconciliation Act of 1985.
-This is commonly known as C.O.B.R.A. which was passed by Congress in 1986.
+The Consolidated Omnibus Budget Reconciliation Act of 1985 is commonly known as C.O.B.R.A. which was passed by Congress in 1986.
 Under this law, certain employers are required, at particular group rates, to prove continued health insurance coverage up to three years for divorced persons, widows, spouses of retiring workers and their children.
 In relation to dissolution of the marriage contract, this federal statute extends additional medical insurance protection to the dependents of an employed-insured spouse who is separated.